 Spanishdict.com has many good examples.

 FWIW, there's not much difference in English between "Where did you go on vacation" and "Where did you vacation"

 Your question isn’t clear enough for me to be sure I’m answering what you want to know.
 If you are asking which word in the Spanish means “go”, then the answer is “fuiste”.
 See the indicative preterite for “ir”: http://www.spanishdict.com/conjugate/ir

-If your asking which word in “where did you vacation?” covers the meaning of the “go” form “fuiste”, there isn’t on, because vacation was shifted from a noun to a verb and doesn’t need “go”.
+If you’re asking which word in “where did you vacation?” covers the meaning of the “go” form “fuiste”, there isn’t one, because vacation was shifted from a noun to a verb and doesn’t need “go”.

 Apparently it is also possible to do this in Spanish, as the verb “vacacionar” exists.
 But this seems to be uncommon, with the periphrastic “estar/ir de vacaciones” used more frequently.